 The Racing Record

-It also took the World Sportscar Championship in 1985 and 1986, and dominated the IMSA GT Championship from 1985 through 1988.
-Wins at the Daytona 24 Hours and the 12 Hours of Sebring filled out a record few cars can match.
+The 962 took the World Sportscar Championship in 1985 and 1986, and dominated the IMSA GT Championship from 1985 through 1988.
+Wins at the Daytona 24 Hours, the 12 Hours of Sebring and Road America filled out a record few cars can match, often against works efforts from Jaguar, Nissan and Toyota.
 Across all series the 962 family collected 19 constructor titles.

 The Privateer Era